Skip to main content

 "Translate this to French: Hello"

-• fastest but less accurate for complex or ambiguous tasks.
+• fastest and cheapest, but less reliable for complex or ambiguous tasks.

 Few-Shot